DeepLearningPT/deep-learning-resources/README.md

     In 13 lectures, DeepMind Researchers go from the basics of RL and planning in sequential decision problems to more advanced topics and modern deep RL algorithms.

+- [Reinforcement Learning: an Introduction](http://incompleteideas.net/book/the-book.html) book by Richard S. Sutton and Andrew G. Barto `[book 📚]`

+    This is *the* book of Reinforcement Learning, made freely available by the authors.
+It is used as the base for many RL courses, in particular, the Reinforcement Learning specialization in Coursera, mentioned above.

 <a name="mlops"></a>
 ## MLOps ⚙️